-In many countries, the minimum wages and working conditions set in collective bargaining contracts negotiated by a limited set of employers and unions are subsequently extended to all the employees in an industry.
-Those extensions ensure common working conditions within the industry, limit wage inequality, and reduce gender wage gaps.
-However, several studies suggest that those benefits come at the cost of reduced employment levels, especially during recessions.
-The income losses of workers who are displaced because of a collective contract extension can offset the wage gains among workers who keep their jobs.
+In many countries, the wage floors and working conditions set in collective contracts negotiated by a subset of employers and unions are subsequently extended to all employees in an industry.
+Those extensions ensure common working conditions within the industry, mitigate wage inequality, and reduce gender wage gaps.
+However, little is known about the so-called bite of collective contracts and whether they limit wage adjustments for all workers.
+Evidence suggests that collective contract benefits come at the cost of reduced employment levels, though typically only for workers earning close to the wage floors.

-Extensions of collective contracts reduce wage inequality by setting occupation-specific minimum wages within an industry.
+The extension of collective contract provisions reduces wage inequality by setting occupation-specific minimum wages within an industry.

-Extensions provide job stayers with insurance against transitory productivity fluctuations or economy-wide fluctuations associated with the business cycle.
+Collective contract extensions provide job stayers with partial insurance against transitory productivity fluctuations or economy-wide fluctuations associated with the business cycle.

-In the absence of full mobility across jobs, extensions avoid opportunistic cuts in job quality and wages.
+In the absence of full mobility across jobs, collective contract extensions avoid opportunistic cuts in job quality and wages.

 Sector-wide minimum wages increase labor costs to all covered firms, inhibiting employment growth.

-Extensions impose working conditions on employers and employees who did not participate in the bargaining process; not all countries require bargaining parties to be representative of the entire industry.
+Collective contract extensions impose working conditions on employers and employees who did not participate in the bargaining process.

-Extensions reduce competition by deterring entry and small business creation.
+Extending collective contracts reduces competition by deterring firm entry and small business creation.

-Extensions introduce wage rigidities that limit the ability of firms to adapt to economic shocks.
+Collective contract extensions introduce wage rigidities among workers close to wage floors, which may limit the ability of firms to adapt to economic shocks.